bencysiam/PiBasics/README.md

 ## Security Camera Requirements

 You will need python3, pip and ffmpeg installed for this.
-This code assumes one USB microphone is connected and assumed the PIR is installed on GPIO 4.
+This code assumes one USB microphone is connected and assumes the PIR is installed on GPIO 4.

 ```
 sudo apt update